Erik Karlsson: International play

 Karlsson was selected as the tournament's best defenceman at the 2008 IIHF World U18 Championships.
 He was the tournament's plus/minus leader with a plus eight rating.
 He led team Sweden in assists, finishing third overall in the tournament with seven in six games, which also tied him for first place in defencemen scoring.
 During the 2008 U20 4-Nations tournament which Sweden won, Karlsson scored one goal and one assist which tied him with David Rundblad, Viktor Ekbom and Tim Erixon as Sweden's defenceman scoring leader.
 At the 2009 World Junior Ice Hockey Championships, Karlsson was selected to the all-star team, and as the tournament's best defenceman.
 With two goals and seven assists in six games, he led all Swedish players in points, and was tied for the tournament lead among defencemen.

 Karlsson played at the 2010 World Championships and was the highest scoring defenceman for Sweden with one goal and three assists in nine games.

 Karlsson tied for fourth in team scoring with Senators teammate Daniel Alfredsson at the 2012 World Championship with seven points and led all Swedish defencemen in that category.
 He also finished tied for fifth in points and tied third in goals by defencemen overall in the tournament.

 At the 2014 Olympic Tournament held in Sochi, Karlsson led all players with eight points and was tied for second in goals.
 On 21 February 2014, Karlsson's scored a powerplay goal in the semifinal against Finland to earn Sweden a spot in the gold medal final against Canada.
 The Swedes would later lose 3–0.
 Along with a silver medal, Karlsson was named the Best Defenceman of the tournament and was selected to the All-Star team.
 He led all defencemen at the 2014 Winter Olympics in points, tied for first among the tournament with Phil Kessel.

 Karlsson declined an invitation to play for Sweden at the 2015 World Championship due to an undisclosed injury.

 On 1 March 2016, Karlsson was announced to represent Sweden at the 2016 World Cup of Hockey.
 In September, he was named alternate captain alongside Daniel Sedin.

+In July 2024, Karlsson was one of the first six players named to Team Sweden at the 2025 Four Nations Face-Off.
+He was named as one of the alternate captains in January 2025.
+He finished the tournament with one goal and three points in three games.

+On 2 January 2026, Karlsson was named to Team Sweden's roster for the 2026 Winter Olympics.
+He finished the tournament with four assists in five games as Sweden lost in the quarterfinals to the United States.